FAQ

 A: Very!
 I ran the idea by them before beginning, and they graciously agreed to meet with me on a weekly basis to answer questions about the games.
 We met weekly for almost two years, during which we discussed all of the Quest for Glory games, Hero-U, Summer Daze: Tilly’s Tale, and various related fan projects.

 Lori and Corey also provided copies of pre-Sierra design notes for video games, digital copies of internal Sierra emails and memos, and scans of photographs.
+We will reproduce as many of these as we can.

 Q: Why isn’t [PERSON] listed among the interviewees?

-A: While I made every effort to contact each person involved with every Quest for Glory game (and the Coles’ Transolar games), I wasn’t able to interview everyone.
+A: While I made every effort to contact each person involved with every Quest for Glory game (and the Coles’ Transolar Games), I wasn’t able to interview everyone.
 Some people never responded, or provided no way to get in touch with them.
 A few folks declined to be interviewed, and a few more were interested but never responded to the interview itself.
 Unfortunately, a couple of folks have also passed away since the games were made.

 Q: Will the book be illustrated?

 A: Oh yes!
 The idea is to richly illustrate the book with a combination of screenshots, photographs, and scans of original concept art and design sketches.
-The only caveat is that a not insignificant amount of the original documents and art were lost on February 22, 1999— AKA “Chainsaw Monday,” when Sierra’s Oakhurst office was closed and its staff laid off.
-Documents and art for Quest for Glory (and other Sierra titles) were tossed into dumpsters.
-Some of it has been saved, but the majority was not.
 Lori and Corey also provided art from their personal archives.

 Q: How are you capturing screenshots?